eaglerainbow/covid19stats/stats/perCountry/LBN_growthrate.md

 # Country Figures: Growth Rate for Lebanon

-The Growth Rate mentioned below is calculated based on
+The growth rates below are calculated based on
 * an exponential growth assumption
-* for time difference of past seven (7) days
+* for time difference of past seven (7) days.
-* showing the most recent reported value available.

 The first growth rate indicates the increase of confirmed (infected) cases.

 The second growth rate indicates the increase of recovered (healed) cases.

 | Reported On | Confirmed | Growth Rate (Confirmed) | Recovered | Growth Rate (Recovered) |